-Israel's press and broadcasters are many and varied, and account for differences in language, political viewpoint and religious outlook.
+Israel's press and broadcasters are many and varied, reflecting differences in language, political viewpoint and religious outlook.

-Channel 2 and Israel 10 are the main commercial TV networks.
-Most Israeli households subscribe to cable or satellite packages.
-HOT cable and YES satellite TV are the main multichannel providers.
+Most households subscribe to cable or satellite.
+Yes satellite TV and the HOT cable network are the main providers.

 Israel has a large IT industry and one of the world's most technologically-literate populations.
-Around 5.3 million people had internet access by 2010 (InternetWorldStats).
+Around 6.7 million people had internet access by late 2017, comprising around 80 per cent of the population (InternetWorldStats).

-- Yediot Aharonot - Tel Aviv-based, widely-read daily
+- Yediot Aharonot (Latest News) - Tel Aviv-based, widely-read daily

-- Israel Hayom - Tel Aviv-based, free-of-charge, large-circulation daily
+- Israel Hayom (Israel Today) - Tel Aviv-based, free-of-charge, large-circulation daily

 - Jerusalem Post - English-language daily